obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 Finally, press the **Save** button.

-You'll now have a **Lists** which defines whom to send the campaign to, along with the number of entries and when it was last modified.
+You now have a **Lists** which defines whom to send the campaign to, the number of entries, and when it was last modified.

 ![Configured List](/content/blog/getting-started-with-the-campaign-manager-api-ui/configuredlist.png "configuredlist.png")